Yona Verwer

 Yona Verwer is a Dutch-born visual artist, living in New York City.

-Her works explore various themes, such as identity, cultural heritage, terrorism, tikkun olam, as well as the spiritual concepts of kabbalah.
+Her works have explored various themes, such as identity, cultural heritage, terrorism, tikkun olam, as well as the spiritual concepts of kabbalah.
 Verwer holds a master's degree in Fine Art from the Royal Academy of Art, The Hague.

-Her recent work explores architecture and communities.
+Her work has explored architecture and communities.
 Using the resources of inventive new technology, and based on research of archival photos, documents and artifacts, she connects Jewish architecture with its old world origins.
 Weaving together the stories of the past and the present, synagogues from throughout the world come alive.
 Her focus is on places particularly pregnant with history.
 These interactive works allow the viewer to actively connect with Jewish heritage.

 Art

+Verwer is one of three contemporary artists featured in the exhibition NOAH: A Future Hope, which explores humanity’s responsibility to care for the earth through the shared story of Noah and the flood.
+The exhibition brings together perspectives from three major Abrahamic faith traditions and addresses themes of environmental stewardship, moral responsibility, and ecological care.
 Verwer’s “Protest Art” Tightrope, an installation previously at It’s A Thin Line exhibit at the Yeshiva University Museum, explored the impact that the lack of an eruv has on families with young children and the infirm.
 Her Kabbala of Bling series comments on the appropriation of Kabbala by pop icons.
 City Charms amulet photographs invoke protection from acts of destruction on buildings, particularly terror-watch-list targets, a theme she continues in her apotropaic images in the Temple Talismans series.

-Verwer has shown and curated in galleries and museums nationally and internationally.

 Exhibits

-Verwer's work is in the permanent collection of the Mizel Museum.
+Verwer's work is in the permanent collection of the Mizel Museum, the Philadelphia Museum of Jewish Art, and private collections.
 Other exhibits took place at the Yeshiva University Museum It's A Thin Line, the Bronx Museum of the Arts, the Philadelphia Museum of Jewish Art The Dura Europos Project, the Canton Museum of Art, Reginald F. Lewis Museum of Maryland African-American History & Culture Transcending History: Slavery & the Holocaust, and at the Holocaust Memorial Center's Silent Witnesses.

-Her art has been featured in the New York Times, The New Yorker, The Daily News, and The Huffington Post.
-Other publications include The Jewish Week, Zeek, Sh'ma, and The Jewish Press.

 She completed residencies at The New Museum with Art Kibbutz, the PS 122 Studio Program, the Makor Center and the Skirball Center for Adult Jewish Learning in New York.

 Her mural work includes 7 Days, a large-scale installation executed during her artist-in-residency program at the S.A.R.
 High School in Riverdale, NY.

-Verwer is the executive director & co-founder of the Jewish Art Salon, an international arts group.
-She serves on the advisory boards of Art Kibbutz: the International Jewish Artist Residency, Zeek: A Jewish Journal of Thought and Culture, Jewish Art Now: and the Jewish Design Collective.